massa-web3: linking towards decentralized websites

 - if the hardwritten provider is

-then the link will be broken for all the visitors who have not installed a local provider
+localhost:8080then the link will be broken for all the visitors who have not installed a local provider

 - it causes centralization around a single provider (